goetzk/fitbit2garmin/readme.md

 https://community.fitbit.com/t5/Web-API-Development/quot-Warning-This-app-is-not-using-HTTPS-to-securely-obtain-your-permission/td-p/1317049

 > Tip: The process will take several hours or even days depending on how many
         years of data you have.
 You can speed-up the process by adjusting the start/end date used by the script using the `-s YYYY-MM-DD` and `-e YYYY-MM-DD` flags.
+        If fetching many years of activity it could take up to 10 minutes for this script to start displaying progress in the CLI.

 > Tip: You can stop and resume the download at any time by just killing and
        re-running the above command.
 The CLI will continue automatically from